Access photogrammetry data

 For this parameter, and those that follow, the default value is a good starting point.
 Depending on your own datasets, you may want to consider trying different values until you get your desired results.

-7. For Spatial Detail, ensure that the value is 13.
+6. For Spatial Detail, ensure that the value is 13.

-Next, you'll set the Minimum Segment Size.
+Next, you'll set the minimum segment size.
 This parameter controls the minimum size of a potential segment in pixels.
 If a potential segment is less than the threshold set, the segment will be merged with a surrounding segment.

-Regularization Tolerance parameters
+Regularization Tolerance parameter

-10. For Output Segmented Buildings, type Footprints.
+9. For Output Segmented Buildings, delete the existing text and type Footprints.

 Output Segmented Buildings parameter